-USCIS Will Begin Processing Hague Convention Intercountry Adoptions from Vietnam Under a Special Adoption Program
+USCIS Will Begin Expanded Hague Convention Processing from Vietnam

 Prospective Adoptive Parents Wishing to Pursue a Hague Convention Adoption in Vietnam

-- Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, to determine a parent’s eligibility and suitability to adopt a child from a Convention country; and
+- Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, to determine PAPs’ suitability and eligibility to adopt a child from a Hague Convention country; and

-The Hague Adoption Convention entered into force for Vietnam on February 1, 2012.
-As of that date, any new intercountry adoptions between the United States and Vietnam must comply with the Convention standards.
-At that time, Vietnam did not have a fully functional Convention process in place and the United States determined that it would not be able to process Convention adoptions from Vietnam.
+The Hague Adoption Convention entered into force for Vietnam on Feb.
+1, 2012.
+As of that date, any new intercountry adoptions between the United States and Vietnam must comply with Convention standards.
+At that time, Vietnam did not have a fully functional Convention process in place, and the United States determined that it would not be able to process Hague adoptions from Vietnam.

 In 2014, after assessing actions by the government of Vietnam to implement the Hague Adoption Convention, the United States and Vietnam determined that the United States could begin processing certain intercountry adoptions from Vietnam through a Special Adoption Program (SAP) under the Hague Adoption Convention.
 Under the SAP, PAPs could only seek to adopt children from Vietnam if the children were referred by the Vietnamese Central Authority and had special needs; were age 5 or older; or were in a biological sibling group.
 Processing of these cases under the SAP began Sept.
 16, 2014.